ABOUT

 BIO

-Her public art has been recognized multiple times by Americans for the Arts “Public Art Year in Review” and has received several Craftsmanship Awards.
-Friend Gay was recognized as Texas Artist of the Year by the Texas Commission for the Arts.
-Her work can be found in the collections of the Federal Reserve Bank in Houston Texas, Huntington Museum of Art in West Virginia, the Museum of Fine Arts, Houston, the Blanton Museum of Art, numerous medical centers throughout the United States, and many others.
+Her public art has received numerous national and international awards.
+Her studio work can be found in the collections of the Federal Reserve Bank in Houston, Texas, Huntington Museum of Art in West Virginia, the Museum of Fine Arts, Houston, the Blanton Museum of Art, numerous medical centers throughout the United States, and many other collections.

 STATEMENT